gernhard1337/Leaflet/submission/phase 1/scoping_document.md

 ### Functionalities

 -	Creating lightweight maps in simple readable code.
--	customizability with different styles and themes
+-	customizable with different styles and themes
 -	responsiveness for all devices

 ### Quality aspects (Main goals)

 -	**Performance:**
-Leaflet Js focuses mainly on performance and displaying the features in most apealing way with as less weight as possible.
+Leaflet Js focuses mainly on performance and displaying the features in most appealing way with as less weight as possible.
 	-	**Light weight:** Leaflet JS runs as lightweight as possible while maintaining all map functionality.
 It does that by optimizing the algorithms and the graphics and even cutting as much unused or dead code as possible from the source code reaching about 39 KB of JS and 4 KB of CSS.
 	-	**Completeness:**
 Even though Leaflet JS seeks to improve efficiency and reduce the size of the code required, it provides all the interactive mapping functionality that most developers would ever require.